tvlabs/edge264/README.md

 * Frame cropping
 * MVC 3D support
 * Open GOP support
-* 4:0:0, 4:2:2 and 4:4:4 (mostly implemented, needs testing)
+* 4:0:0, 4:2:2 and 4:4:4 (partially implemented)
-* 9-14 bit depths with possibility of different luma/chroma depths (mostly implemented, needs testing)
+* 9-14 bit depths with possibility of different luma/chroma depths (partially implemented)
 * Transform-bypass for macroblocks with QP==0
 * Constrained Intra prediction mode
 * Slices (and separate colour planes)
 * Slice-multithreading (to let multithreaded encoders decode/encode each frame on the same thread)
-* PAFF and MBAFF (some decoding already implemented)
+* PAFF and MBAFF (partially implemented)
 * Error concealment

 Technical details
 -----------------

 edge264 is built and tested with GNU GCC and LLVM Clang, supports 32/64 bit architectures, and requires 128 bit SIMD support.
-Processor support is currently limited to Intel x86/x64 with SSSE3.
-GLFW3 development headers should be installed to compile `edge264_play`.
+Processor support is currently limited to Intel x86/x64 with at least SSSE3.
+[GLFW3](https://www.glfw.org/) development headers should be installed to compile `edge264_play`.

 ```sh
 $ ffmpeg -i video.mp4 -vcodec copy -bsf h264_mp4toannexb -an video.264 # optional, converts from MP4 format